jeffreyan11/laser-chess-engine/README.md

 ### Notes
 The code and Makefile support gcc on Linux and MinGW on Windows for Intel Nehalem (2008-2010) and later processors only (due to popcnt instruction support).
 For older or 32-bit systems, set the preprocessor flag USE_INLINE_ASM in common.h to false.

-A special thanks to the Chess Programming Wiki, which was consulted frequently for this project: https://chessprogramming.wikispaces.com

 ### Known issues:
 - Hash errors on PV nodes cause strange moves and give illegal PVs, also causing feedPVToTT() to fail
-- Mate distance pruning interaction with IID causes crashes
 - tunemagic command leaks a large amount of memory
 - SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured